rnegi0598/shopping-app/README.md

 # E-Commerce Website
-This is an e-commerce website built using ReactJS.
+This is an e-commerce website built using ReactJS as the front-end framework and [My JSON Server](https://my-json-server.typicode.com/) as the back-end server.
 The website allows users to browse through products, add products to their cart, delete products from their cart and reset the cart .
 [Website Deployment Link](https://shopping-1booi126x-rnegi0598.vercel.app/)

 ## Screenshots